 - you have ever had angioedema (hives or severe swelling of deep skin tissues sometimes caused by allergic reaction); or

 - you are allergic to any other ACE inhibitor, such as captopril (Capoten), fosinopril (Monopril), enalapril (Vasotec), lisinopril (Prinivil, Zestril), moexipril (Univasc), perindopril (Aceon), quinapril (Accupril), ramipril (Altace), or trandolapril (Mavik).

-To make sure you can safely take amlodipine and benazepril, tell your doctor if you have any of these other conditions:
+To make sure amlodipine and benazepril is safe for you, tell your doctor if you have:

 - kidney disease (or if you are on dialysis);

 - liver disease;

 - heart disease or congestive heart failure;

 - a connective tissue disease such as Marfan syndrome, Sjogren's syndrome, lupus, scleroderma, or rheumatoid arthritis;